 You may be eligible to claim a credit or refund of excise tax included in the price of fuel if you use the fuel in a boat used in the fisheries or whaling business.
-See Diesel fuel, later.
+To determine whether a fuel used for this purpose qualifies for a credit or refund, see the information on that fuel.